-Arts/Religion: Minimum of 3 semester hours in art, dance, music or religious studies
+Arts/Religion: Minimum of 3 semester hours in art, music or religious studies semester hours in a social science discipline outside economics

-Humanities: BUAD 124/PHIL 124.
+Humanities: BUAD 124.
 Business Ethics (required for the major) and a minimum 3 semester hours in history

 Social Science: ECON 100.
-Principles of Economics and one introductory course for a minimum of 3 semester hours in a social science discipline outside economics
+Principles of Economics and one introductory course for a minimum of 3